By Richard W. Stewart

 From the summer of 1803 to the fall of 1806, the expedition was an Army endeavor, officially the “Corps of Volunteers for North Western Discovery.”
 It led Americans across the breadth of the vast continent for the first time.
 Its scientific agenda brought back invaluable information about flora, fauna, hydrology, and geography.
 Its benign intent resulted in peaceful commerce with Indians encountered en route.
 All things considered, the expedition was a significant example of America’s potential for progress and creative good.

 While Lewis and Clark were exploring beyond the Missouri River, General James Wilkinson sent out Captain Zebulon M. Pike on a similar expedition to the headwaters of the Mississippi River.
 In 1807 Wilkinson organized another expedition.
 This time he sent twenty men under Captain Pike westward into what is now Colorado.
 After exploring the region around the peak that bears his name, Pike encountered some Spaniards who, resentful of the incursion, placed his party under armed guard and escorted it to Santa Fe, New Mexico.
-From there, the Spanish took the Americans into Mexico and then back across Texas to Natchitoches, once more in American territory.
-Despite the adversity, the Lewis and Clark Expedition and those of Captain Pike contributed much to the country’s geographic and scientific knowledge and today remain as great epics of the West.
+The Spanish took the Americans into Mexico and then back across Texas to Natchitoches, once more in American territory.
+Despite the adversity, the Lewis and Clark Expedition and Captain Pike contributed much to the country’s geographic and scientific knowledge and today remain as great epics of the West.

 To march across the continent might seem the manifest destiny of the republic, but it met with an understandable reaction from the Spanish.
 The dispute over the boundary between Louisiana and Spain’s frontier provinces became a burning issue during Jefferson’s second administration.
-Tension mounted in 1806, as rumors reached Washington of the dispatch of thousands of Spanish regulars to reinforce the mounted Mexican militiamen in east Texas.
+Tension mounted in 1806 as rumors reached Washington of the dispatch of thousands of Spanish regulars to reinforce the mounted Mexican militiamen in east Texas.
 Jefferson reacted to the rumors by calling up the Orleans and Mississippi Territories’ militia and sending about 1,000 regulars to General Wilkinson to counter the Spanish move.
 The rumors proved unfounded; at no time did the Spanish outnumber the American forces in the area.
-A series of cavalry skirmishes occurred along the Sabine River, but the opposing commanders prudently avoided war by agreeing to establish a neutral zone between the Arroyo Hondo and the Sabine River.
+A series of cavalry skirmishes occurred along the Sabine River, but the opposing commanders prudently avoided war by establishing a neutral zone between the Arroyo Hondo and the Sabine River.
 The two armies remained along this line throughout 1806, and the neutral zone served as a de facto boundary until 1812.